Investing into UK growth companies

 Helping Businesses adapt during a crisis

-Looking after a large, diverse portfolio has given the Development Capital team the ability to run scenario planning and create predictive modelling.
+Looking after a large, diverse portfolio has given the DevCap team experience across multiple scenarios, helping to companies plan for many eventualities.
 “This often gives us intelligence that can help alert our partners to tough times,” explained Keelan.
 This intelligence was particularly helpful during the early days of the COVID-19 crisis.

 Beyond that, we committed ourselves early on to give our portfolio businesses breathing room as they adjusted.”